 Institute of Medicine, Clinical Preventive Services for Women: Closing the Gaps, July 19, 2011.

 Centers for Medicare and Medicaid Services, Affordable Care Act Implementation FAQs – Set 26.

 CMS/CCIIO, Affordable Care Act Implementation FAQ’s Set 12.

 The ACA requires that all FDA-approved contraceptive methods and services, as prescribed by a clinician, must be covered without cost-sharing.
 At least one version of each method must be covered, including brand-name versions if no generic option is available.
 However, religious institutions defined as “houses of worship” are exempt from the requirement.
 Women covered by these plans do not receive contraceptive coverage.
-Furthermore, the case of Hobby Lobby v.
-Burwell reached the Supreme Court, which ruled that closely-held for-profit employers may exclude contraceptive coverage if they hold religious objections and receive a court order affirming that they have a sincerely held religious belief against providing contraceptive coverage.
-Religiously affiliated nonprofit organizations that object to contraceptives are eligible for an accommodation, and do not have to pay for contraceptive coverage offered by their employer-sponsored plans.
+Religiously affiliated nonprofit organizations and closely held for profit employers that object to contraceptives are eligible for an accommodation, and do not have to pay for contraceptive coverage offered by their employer-sponsored plans.
 In these cases, the insurer or third party administrator of these plans must pay for the cost of coverage, assuring that women covered by these plans receive contraceptive coverage.
 For more information see “How Does Where You Work Affect Your Contraceptive Coverage?”

 KFF, Kaiser Health Tracking Poll, March 2014.

 also of interest